mila-iqia/slurm-queue-time-pred/README.md

 ## Purpose

-The objective of the work is to allow a better orchestration of the jobs on the HPC Slurm system by predicting the waiting time for these jobs, i.e. the time between the moment when the user submits the job and the moment when the job starts to run, in order to improve the use of the computing clusters.
-Currently, Slurm provides an estimate of job start times, but the accuracy of these estimates is not considered acceptable by the DRAC.
+The objective of the work is to allow a better orchestration of the jobs on the HPC SLURM system by predicting the waiting time for these jobs, i.e. the time between the moment when the user submits the job and the moment when the job starts to run, in order to improve the use of the computing clusters.
+Currently, SLURM provides an estimate of job start times, but the accuracy of these estimates is not considered acceptable by the DRAC.
 <br></br>
 Deep learning, a machine learning technique, is leveraged to obtain wait time predictions.
 In particular, multi-layer perceptrons are used.
 More complex models, such as models with attention, were not used due to the limitations of the project, namely its duration and the nature of the data obtained.